COVID vaccines tested on real-world variants in Israel | DW | 20.04.2021

-A nurse prepares the Pfizer-BioNTech vaccine.
-It's been shown to have reduced efficacy against the South Africa variant of COVID-19.
+A nurse prepares the BioNTech-Pfizer vaccine.
+It's been shown to have reduced efficacy against the South Africa variant of COVID-19

 And in that sense, the vaccine appears to be working exactly as predicted.
 So far, it has successfully saved infected residents and staff members from worse, and potentially fatal, symptoms.
 But some researchers would like to be able to predict such outbreaks — and the efficacy of vaccines, especially against variants of the virus — even better.